-Public access to the Council Antechamber is on Level 2 of the Town Hall Extension, using the lift or stairs in the lobby of the Mount Street entrance to the Extension.
+Public access to the Antechamber is via the Council Chamber on Level 2 of the Town Hall Extension, using the lift or stairs in the lobby of the Mount Street entrance to the Extension.
 That lobby can also be reached from the St. Peter's Square entrance and from Library Walk.
 There is no public access from the Lloyd Street entrances of the Extension.